Summer Hockey Camps & Clinics

-These are so hit-or-miss, so I won't bash them all with a indescriminate take.
+These are so hit-or-miss, so I won't bash them all with an indescriminate take.

-I'm pretty sure wayne Gretzky can't "teach" someone to play the game the way he did.
-His kids are proof of that -- and, sure, you could pay a ton of money to go to a Gretzky camp...but your kid isn't coming out of it as the Next One.
+I'm pretty sure Wayne Gretzky can't "teach" someone to play the game the way he did.
+His kids are proof of that -- and, sure, you could pay a ton of money to go to a Gretzky camp and you might get a picture with him...but your kid isn't coming out of it as the Next One.

 Guys in my local area that host camps and clinics include Ben Smith, Frank Vatrano, and Tommy Cross.